 On 25th May 2018, the General Data Protection Regulation (GDPR) came into force in May 2018 as EU legislation and was also enshrined in UK law.
-This effects every organisation carrying out business in the United Kingdom and the EU that holds personal information is affected.
+This effects every organisation carrying out business in the United Kingdom and the EU.
 Personal data includes names, addresses, credit card details and even computer IP addresses.

 What Does GDPR Mean for UK Organisations?

-Although it is European legislation, it will still be introduced in the UK and will remain as legislation when we have left the European Union.
-The legislation is designed to tighten the use of personal data and requires organisations using the data to ensure they protect it.
+GDPR is European legislation but has been introduced in the UK and will remain when we have left the European Union.
+The legislation is designed to tighten the use of personal data and consequently requires organisations to protect the data they use.
 Failing to do so can result in huge penalties.
 There are several key points to the legislation:

-Consent – When you obtain personal information about people, such as through a web site, you must obtain their explicit consent.
+When you acquire personal information about people, such as through a web site, you must obtain their explicit consent.
 The exact wording is:

 “Consent under the GDPR requires some form of clear affirmative action.
 Silence, pre-ticked boxes or inactivity does not constitute consent.
 Consent must be verifiable.
 This means that some form of record must be kept of how and when consent was given.
 Individuals have a right to withdraw consent at any time.”